cseanburns/systems-librarianship/src/3b-managing-software.md

 ### `sudo apt update`

 Your system keeps a record of what software is installed on your system and their version numbers.
-The `sudo apt update` command updates that list and compares the update to what's installed.
+The `sudo apt update` command updates that list and compares what's available to what's installed.
 That is, if you have a piece of software called **acme1.1** on your system, and **acme1.2** is available, then running `sudo apt update` will let you know that you can upgrade to **acme1.2**.
 It's good practice to run `sudo apt update` before installing or upgrading your system.